pydatasci-repos/pydatasci/README.md

 >>> from pydatasci import mldb as mldb
 >>> mldb.create_db()
 ```
-The path to the database will be set as global variable _ and used as a default argument with other functions, but you can override this argument if you need to.
+ToDo - The path to the database will be set as global variable _ and used as a default argument with other functions, but you can override this argument if you need to.